memgraph/docs/lab/installation/osx-installation.md

 ## Step 3 - Create a Simple Graph

-Let’s create a simple graph and run some queries.
+Let's create a simple graph and run some queries.
 This will make sure everything is running properly.

 Go to the "Queries" tab or click the "+" Icon, enter the following openCypher